GAP insurance

 What is GAP insurance?

-If your vehicle is written off or stolen, Guaranteed Asset Protection (GAP) insurance will cover the difference between the vehicle’s market value (which is what the motor insurer will base its claim settlement on) and an agreed amount (for example, the amount you have left to pay on a car loan).
+If your vehicle is written off or stolen, Guaranteed Asset Protection (GAP) insurance will cover the difference between the vehicle’s market value (which is what the motor insurer will base its claim settlement on) and an agreed amount (for example, the amount you have left to pay on a car loan or what you paid for it).

-GAP insurance policies are separate to car or motor insurance policies, and are sold by either car dealers or lenders.
+GAP insurance policies are separate to motor insurance policies, and are usually sold by either car dealers or lenders.
+However, they can be bought stand-alone.

 There are 3 main types of GAP insurance: